rakmate9812/forkify-udemy-public/README.md

-# fokify-udemy-public
+# forkify-udemy-public

-My fokify project based on Jonas Schmedtmann's Udemy course.
+My forkify project based on Jonas Schmedtmann's Udemy course.

-This is a repository containing the code for the famous forkify app I made based on Jonas's Udemy course videos.
+This is a repository containing the code for the famous forkify app I made along with Jonas's Udemy course videos.
 Only for learning and practicing purposes.